opendocsg/slw-judgments-backfill/2016_SGHC_282/report.md

 49     The majority decision in _Murphy v Wright_ (Priestley and Handley JJA) held that cl 12 gave the lender an option to create an equitable charge and, in respect of the Torrens title land, the option was valid and was exercisable by lodging a caveat.
 As stated at [32], the defendants had relied on a passage from the dissenting judgment of Shellar JA to say the language of cl 3.7 of the Share Sale Agreement was not the language of a charge.

-50     I should point out that _Murphy v Wright_ did not find favour with our Court of Appeal in _The Asiatic Enterprises (Pte) Ltd v United Overseas Bank Ltd_ [1999] 3 SLR(R) 976 (“ _The Asiatic Enterprises_ ”).
+50     I should point out that _Murphy v Wright_ did not find favour with our Court of Appeal in _The Asiatic Enterprises (Pte) Ltd v United Overseas Bank Ltd_ <span class="citation">[1999] 3 SLR(R) 976</span> (“ _The Asiatic Enterprises_ ”).
 There, the appellate court at [13] cited the passage from Sheller JA’s dissenting judgment that the defendants relied on.
 The Court of Appeal held that cl 10 in the respondent bank’s letter of offer of banking facilities to the appellant borrower did not provide a mechanism for creating or imposing a charge on immoveable property belonging to the appellant.
 The relevant extract from cl 10 reads:

  EVENTS OF DEFAULT